bitbeckers/fux-dapp/contracts/README.md

 ## FUX.sol

 FUX.sol is the main contract that defines the FUX token and the workstream system.
-The contract inherits from several OpenZeppelin contracts, including `ERC1155Upgradeable`, `AccessControlUpgradeable`, `ERC1155URIStorageUpgradeable`, `ERC1155ReceiverUpgradeable`, `ReentrancyGuard`, `Initializable`, and `UUPSUpgradeable`.
+The contract inherits from several OpenZeppelin contracts, including `ERC1155Upgradeable`, `AccessControlUpgradeable`, `ERC1155URIStorageUpgradeable`, `ERC1155ReceiverUpgradeable`, `ReentrancyGuard`, `Initializable`, `Base64Upgradeable`, `StringsUpgradeable`, and `UUPSUpgradeable`.

 ## Deployment